evaliu2002/PetMyDog/Weekly Reports/ReportFive.md

 ##### Kevin Kong
+    - Goals from last week: Continue to work on backend API calls.
+Write documentation.

+    - Progress and Issues: I implemented backend API.
+I also improved the README for backend.
+                            I also helped with the demo and beta release.
+I did not get to write documentations yet.

+    - Plans and Goals for the next week: I will write documentations.
+I can also add more tests for backend.
+I will also work with others on coding and debugging.

 ###### Anish Konanki
      - Goals from last week: Finish the big APIs for next week and set up for the beta release, and